 - 1. Quorum.
 A simple majority (50% + 1) of members must be present to conduct business.

-Notwithstanding a lack of quorum, the MCCRC may act to continue a hearing or matter to a time and date certain for consideration by a quorum. - Voting.
-The MCCRC will use modified consensus decision making to determine all decisions and recommendations.
-If consensus cannot be reached, there will be a roll call vote and a simple majority (50% + 1) of those present will prevail.
+Notwithstanding a lack of quorum, the MCCRC may act to continue a hearing or matter to a time and date certain for consideration by a quorum. - 2.
+Voting.
+The MCCRC will use a modified consensus decision making process to determine deliberate all decisions and recommendations.
+If consensus cannot be reached, there will be a roll call vote and a simple majority (50% + 1)a motion prevails if it receives support from 2/3 or more of those present-will prevail.
 Abstentions are permitted.
-Only members of the MCCRC may vote. - 3.
-Verbal Voting.
-MCCRC members must express their formal votes verbally for the record. - 4.
-Absentee Voting.
-Absentee voting is not permitted.
+Abstainers count toward quorum requirements, but are not "present" in counting toward the voting threshold.
+Only members of the MCCRC may vote.